 While photos and videos can help sell your products, words are just as important.
-Your shoppers need to not only see your product but also to understand what it is and what it does.
-This means you need to show exactly how your product benefits them.
+Your shoppers need to not only see your product but also understand what it is and what it does.
+This means your Amazon product description needs to show exactly how your product benefits them.

 How does it make their life easier?